Mad-Mods-Phoenix-Point/AssortedAdjustments/Source/AssortedAdjustments/README.md

 ## Features

 ### UI
+* Smart base selection.
+Ever wondered why the bases menu didn't show the base your aircraft just arrived at as selected by default?
+    * Before opening the bases gui the most relevant (that is the closest to your screen's center) base is prepared to be shown as default.
+    * Also works when panning around freely and opening the menu while above a base
 * Research and Production points are shown in Info-Bar and the Manufacture/Research-Queues.
 To make a bit more sense of the required times.
 * The tooltip at recruitment zones in havens now show the personal abilities of the recruit (Adapted from Sheepy's "Recruit Info").
 * The global agenda tracker (or however you call it) now shows travel and exploration times of your aircraft.